 There have been many undercover investigations into factory farming over the years, many of which expose the inhumane conditions in which animals are forced to live on these farms.
-Through these investigations, we’ve discovered that life for the billions of animals living in factory farms is an absolute hell.
-In these facilities, animals spend their short lives crammed on top of one another in filthy living quarters, they are given no access to sunlight or the outdoors and suffer from painful body deformities, stress and disease.
+Through these investigations, we’ve discovered that life for the billions of animals living in factory farms is absolute hell.
+In these facilities, animals spend their short lives crammed on top of one another in filthy living quarters, they are given no access to sunlight or the outdoors and suffer from painful body deformities, stress, and disease.

 The experience of the animals living and dying in factory farms is cruel torture, but the animals aren’t the only ones subjected to cruelty.
 People are also impacted by industrial animal agriculture.

 Working on a Factory Farm

 A job at a factory farm has one of the largest turnover rates in America, exceeding 95 to 100 percent annually, despite employing more than 500,000 workers.
 Statistically, these workers come from low-income families with approximately 72 percent born outside the United States and 68 percent born in Mexico, according to the National Center for Farmworker Health, Inc.